Occupational Immunity Blood Test

 How to prepare for your test

 Prepare for your Occupational Immunity Blood Test by following these instructions.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
-Please let us know if you have had a hepatitis B vaccination.
+Let us know if you have had a hepatitis B vaccination.
 You should wait at least two months after your vaccination before taking this test.

 Blood testing made easy